FriendsOfSymfony/FOSRestBundle/UPGRADING.md

 Note as FOSRestBundle is not yet declared stable, this document will be updated to list important BC breaks.

+### upgrading to 2.0.0 (unreleased)

+ * RedirectView and RouteRedirect view were removed.
+Use View::createRedirect and View::createRouteRedirect instead.
+Note: the default status code for a route redirect has changed from HTTP_CREATED (201) to HTTP_FOUND (302).

 ### upgrading from 0.13.1

  * ExceptionController::showAction() doesn't have type hint on the $exception object anymore due to a BC change